percona/k8spxc-docs/docs/debug.md

 The above command provides the following insights:

 * `READY` indicates how many containers in the Pod are ready to serve the traffic.
-In the above example, `cluster1-haproxy-0` container has all two containers ready (2/2).
+In the above example, `cluster1-haproxy-0` Pod has all two containers ready (2/2).
 For an application to work properly, all containers of the Pod should be ready.
 * `STATUS` indicates the current status of the Pod.
 The Pod should be in a